-We are a new laboratory studying quantum materials in the Department of Materials Science and Engineering at the University of Maryland.
-We study the fundamental physics of quantum materials and develop devices for next-generation information and energy technologies.
+We are an experimental group studying quantum materials in the Department of Materials Science and Engineering at the University of Maryland.
+We investigate the fundamental properties of quantum materials and develop devices for next-generation information and energy technologies.
 We are always looking for passionate researchers to join our team.

 Dec.
 2021: You Zhou received the 2022 NSF CAREER award.
 Thanks to NSF for supporting our research!